Home Cheatsheet for Pandas to Polars

 Grouping data and aggregation

-Polars has a groupby function to group rows.
-The result of groupby is a GroupBy object in eager mode and a LazyGroupBy object lazy mode.
+Polars has a group_by function to group rows.
 The following table illustrates some common grouping and aggregation usages.
 The code snippets are long so scroll horizontally to see Polars.

 Operation Pandas Polars